 Choosing the cooking temperature for sous vide is critical and entirely dependent on how you like your pork.
 For me, 140F for 2 hours is perfect.
 For more information on different cooking temperatures and their effect on the pork chops, the experts at The Food Lab have put together an excellent chart.
 Choose what’s best for you.

 The apple chutney looks like jewels on this dish.
 I’d call it a crowning glory, but that might diminish the pork chops which are the real star.
 Nevertheless, I love the chutney’s colors and combination of flavors from apples, dried cranberries, butter, brown sugar, Dijon, apple cider vinegar with a hint of nutmeg and orange zest.

 I’ve been experimenting with sous vide for two years now and I’m beginning to understand what foods benefit most from this cooking method.
-These pork chops are very near the top of the list in my opinion, so don’t miss them.
+These pork chops are very near the top of the list in my opinion.
 Turkey breasts and beef short ribs cooked sous vide are also exceptional.
 In fact, you might like (or love) our Sous Vide Turkey Breast and Sous Vide BBQ Boneless Beef Short Ribs.

 Tips For Sous Vide Pork Chops

 - I prefer rib chops which have more fat and flavor, but loin or center cut are great too.
 Experts say to get chops at least 1 1/2 inches thick (although I’ve used thinner chops with great success too).

 - There is no need to brine the pork chops.

 - Seasoning should be fairly generous.
 Early on, I was under seasoning proteins which produced bland results.
 As for fresh herbs, don’t be too heavy handed with stronger ones like rosemary as they can become too pungent.